Noise-Resilient Quantum Metrology with Quantum Computing

 Quantum computing has made remarkable strides in recent years, as demonstrated by quantum supremacy experiments and the realization of high-fidelity, fault-tolerant gates.
 However, a major obstacle persists: practical real-world applications remain scarce, largely due to the inefficiency of loading classical data into quantum processors.
 Here, we propose an alternative strategy that shifts the focus from classical data encoding to directly processing quantum data.
 We target quantum metrology, a practical quantum technology whose precision is often constrained by realistic noise.
 We develop an experimentally feasible scheme in which a quantum computer optimizes information acquired from quantum metrology, thereby enhancing performance in noisy quantum metrology tasks and overcoming the classical-data-loading bottleneck.
 We demonstrate this approach through experimental implementation with nitrogen-vacancy centers in diamond and numerical simulations using models of distributed superconducting quantum processors.
 Our results show that this method improves the accuracy of sensing estimates and significantly boosts sensitivity, as quantified by the quantum Fisher information, thus offering a new pathway to harness near-term quantum computers for realistic quantum metrology.

-Quantum computing has the potential to solve certain problems exponentially faster than classical computers, offering a promising path for next-generation information processing.
-Recent milestones—such as demonstrations of quantum supremacy \cite{arute2019quantum, zhong2021phase, deng2023gaussian}, error correction, and logical qubit operations—are bringing fully fault-tolerant quantum machines closer to reality \cite{paetznick2024demonstration, bluvstein2024logical}.
+Quantum computing (QC) has the potential to solve certain problems exponentially faster than classical computers, offering a promising path for next-generation information processing.
+Recent milestones, such as demonstrations of quantum supremacy \cite{arute2019quantum, zhong2021phase, deng2023gaussian}, error correction \cite{ofek2016extending,egan2021fault,sivak2023real,ni2023beating}, and logical qubit operations \cite{bluvstein2024logical,abobeih2022fault,erhard2021entangling}, are bringing fully fault-tolerant quantum machines closer to reality.
 However, applying quantum computers to real-world tasks still faces major hurdles, especially the challenge of loading large volumes of classical data into a quantum processor efficiently.
-Many well-known quantum algorithms, including Grover’s search \cite{grover1997quantum} and the HHL algorithm \cite{harrow2009quantum}, assume that the input data is already encoded in a quantum state, but preparing such states using classical resources often incurs exponential costs.
+Many well-known quantum algorithms \cite{grover1997quantum,harrow2009quantum} assume that the input data is already encoded in a quantum state, but preparing such states using classical resources often incurs exponential costs.
 Although quantum random access memory has been suggested as a solution \cite{giovannetti2008quantum, park2019circuit}, its practical implementation remains challenging.

-Quantum metrology, a key application of quantum technologies, aims to exploit quantum effects to measure weak signals and subtle physical quantities more precisely than classical approaches \cite{giovannetti2011advances, toth2014quantum, pezze2018quantum, barry2020sensitivity}.
-However, noise from the environment often reduces measurement accuracy (how close a result is to the true value) and precision (the consistency of repeated measurements).
-Highly entangled probe states, which are essential for surpassing the standard quantum limit (SQL) and approaching the Heisenberg limit (HL) \cite{leibfried2004toward, mitchell2004super, walther2004broglie, monz201114}, are particularly vulnerable to decoherence in realistic settings \cite{escher2011quantum, haase2016precision, aolita2008scaling, joo2011quantum, grun2022protocol}.
+Quantum metrology (QM), a key application of quantum technologies, aims to exploit quantum effects to measure weak signals and subtle physical quantities more precisely than classical approaches \cite{giovannetti2011advances, toth2014quantum, pezze2018quantum, barry2020sensitivity}.
+However, noise from the environment often reduces measurement \textit{accuracy} (how close a result is to the true value) and \textit{precision} (the consistency of repeated measurements).
+Highly entangled probe states, which are essential for surpassing the standard quantum limit and approaching the Heisenberg limit \cite{leibfried2004toward, mitchell2004super, walther2004broglie, monz201114}, are particularly vulnerable to decoherence in realistic settings \cite{ haase2016precision, aolita2008scaling, joo2011quantum, grun2022protocol}.
 This makes it challenging to reliably extract useful information from noisy quantum states.